gjyoung1974/Secure_Connection_Pool/README.md

 # Secure Connection Pool
-removes passwords from JDBC connection pool properties files
+removes passwords from JDBC connection pool properties files on tomcat & related servers.

+# today:
+This library supports Lieberman Software's ERPM platform

+# Future:
+Going forward I would like to support some additional like HashiCorp's Vault or Square's KeyWhiz

 must do:
 1. need to reference the custom DataSourceFactory "VaultedPassword_DataSourceFactory" class